Sign in As:

 FAQ

-Recommended size is 1640 × 856 px with an aspect ratio of 1.91:1.
+The recommended size is 1640 × 856 px with an aspect ratio of 1.91:1.
 It ensures correct display on most devices.

-Can I use a smaller size?
+Can a smaller size be used?

-What is a safe zone?
+What is the safe zone?

 Why does the cover look different on a phone and a computer?